ArturoDent/launch-config/README.md

   },
 ```

+You will get intellisense in your `settings.json` for the 'name' of all possible launch configurations or compound configurations.

-&emsp;&emsp;&emsp;The `name` key and value can be anywhere within its configuration - it does not need to be first.
+The `name` key and value can be anywhere within its configuration - it does not need to be first.
 An example `launch.json` file:

 ```json
 {